Eli Banana: Symbols and traditions

 That together we have been on one hell of a bum.

 Activities

 Eli Society's activities are rarely seen or known.
 It installed a plaque in honor of member and former faculty member, William Holding Echols, on Pavilion VIII in 1949.
 It established the Eli Banana Fund in 2003, consisting of more than $400,000 ($ adjusted for inflation) for university projects.
 As of June 2021, the fund includes more than $2.5 million ($ adjusted for inflation).

+In 2026, the organization pledged $2,000,000 to Aggarwal Hall to construct the Eli Banana Bar alongside a ballroom in the new home of the University’s alumni association.

 Notable members

 Notable members of Eli Banana include: